trofim0904/acumatica-db-form/README.md

 # Acumatica DB Form

-## Acumatica Version: 2024R2
+### Acumatica Version: 2024R2

-This Acumatica customization empowers users to execute scripts directly within the platform, enhancing operational flexibility and streamlining workflows for maximum efficiency.
+This Acumatica customization enables users to execute scripts seamlessly within the platform, enhancing operational flexibility and optimizing workflows for peak efficiency.

+## Features
+- Execute scripts directly within Acumatica.
+- Streamlined workflows to boost productivity.
+- Fully integrated with Acumatica 2024R2.

+## Project Structure
-- **Source Files**: All source files for the package and the project are located in the `src` folder.
+- **Source Files**:
+  All source files for the package and project are organized in the `src` folder for easy access and management.

+- **Build Scripts**:
-- **Build Scripts**: A script to prepare the package can be found in the `.build` folder.
+  - A script to prepare the package is located in the `.build` folder.
+  - The build tool utilizes [AcumaticaCIDemo](https://github.com/gmichaud/AcumaticaCIDemo).
+  - Preparation of the package is automated using a PowerShell script for efficiency and reliability.